harish2323/Bunnings/README.md

 2.  type "npm install" to install all dependencies.
 3.  "npm run prod" to run all tests
 4.  "npm run prod tags=@FilterByBrand" to run individual scenarios with tags.

+## Results
+the html results are in the reports folder.
+Open the file master-report.hml to view the results.